KRR-Oxford/DeepOnto/docs/bio-ml.md

 ## Candidate Mapping Generation

-In order to examine an OM model's ability to distinguish the correct mapping among a set of challenging negative candidates, we can apply the [negative canddiate mapping generation][deeponto.align.mapping.NegativeCandidateMappingGenerator] algorithm as proposed in the paper, which utilises the [`idf_sample`][deeponto.align.mapping.NegativeCandidateMappingGenerator.idf_sample] to generate candidates ambiguious at the textual level (similar naming), and [`neighbour_sample`][deeponto.align.mapping.NegativeCandidateMappingGenerator.neighbour_sample] to generate candidates ambiguious at the structural level (e.g., siblings).
+In order to examine an OM model's ability to distinguish the correct mapping among a set of challenging negative candidates, we can apply the [negative candiate mapping generation][deeponto.align.mapping.NegativeCandidateMappingGenerator] algorithm as proposed in the paper, which utilises the [`idf_sample`][deeponto.align.mapping.NegativeCandidateMappingGenerator.idf_sample] to generate candidates ambiguous at the textual level (similar naming), and [`neighbour_sample`][deeponto.align.mapping.NegativeCandidateMappingGenerator.neighbour_sample] to generate candidates ambiguous at the structural level (e.g., siblings).
 The algorithm makes sure that **none** of the reference mappings will be added as a negative candidate, and for the subsumption case, the algorithm also takes care of **excluding the ancestors** because they are correct subsumptions.

 ```python
 from deeponto.onto import Ontology